caiannello/Pugputer6309/README.md

   V9958 Video Card -    Same graphics chip as the MSX 2+ home computer Parallel IO Card -    5 Volts (Arduino Uno/Nano/Mega, etc.)
   LV Parallel IO Card - 3.3 Volts (Teensy 4.1, ESP32, Pi, etc.)
-  Multifunction card -  Combination parallel card and Atmega2560 with SD card,
+  Multifunction card -  Contains two variations, both in the breadboard
+                        stage, of combination parallel card and MCU.
-                        Audio, and GPIO
+                        (Either an Atmega2560 or a Teensy 4.1) Either model will be used to provide SD card, Audio, Keyboard, and Misc GPIO.

 Projects in the Software Directory:  (All are work-in-progress, stay tuned.)
   (Using LWTOOLS/LWASM 4.20 for the 6309 assembly stuff)